Blogpost · March 21, 2026

 Sentiment:

 Few-shot prompting provides a few examples before the actual task.
+The model learns the expected input-output format from the examples and applies it to the new input.

 Classify the sentiment as positive, negative, or neutral: